hassan-alnasser/Dog_Breed_Identification_App/README.md

 ## 1. Project Overview

-In this project, I'll apply a data science approach to analyze disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> to build a model for an API that classifies disaster messages.
+In this project, I'll apply a data science approach to analyze humans and dogs data and build a prediction model to classify images of dogs according to their breed

-_data_ directory contains a data set which are real messages that were sent during disaster events.
-I will be creating a machine learning pipeline to categorize these events so that appropriate disaster relief agency can be reached out for help.
+_data_ directory will contains human and dogs datasets.
+I will be creating a machine learning algorithm to detect human and dog and then predict their breed.

-This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
+This project will include a web app where you could upload images and get classification results according to their breed.
+The web app will also display pictures of the provided images.

 [Here](#eg) are a few screenshots of the web app.

-<a id='components'></a>
+<a id='main'></a>

 ## 2. Project Components